Are you looking to find ways to make your brand more sustainable? Well, look no further. Here are seven ways to do that starting today.

 According to the Common Objective, Polyester production has a lower environmental impact than natural fibres production in terms of water usage and wastewater.
 However, the energy required to produce polyester (125 MJ of energy per kilogram produced) and the greenhouse gas emitted (14.2 kg of CO 2 per kilogram produced) makes it a high-impact process.
 In 2015, polyester produced for clothing emitted 282 billion kg of CO 2 – nearly three times more than for cotton.

 Natural fibers and fabrics are key to make a brand more Sustainable

-It has been proven countless times that natural fibers and fabrics take less energy to be created than do synthetics.
-Furthermore, synthetic materials such as polyester and acrylics are made from oil and natural gas.
-Natural fabrics therefore, take less energy to be made and therefore, creates less CO2 emissions into the atmosphere.
+It’s a fact that it takes less energy to create natural fibers and fabrics than do synthetics.
+Furthermore, synthetic materials such as polyester and acrylics come from oil and natural gas.
+Natural fabrics, therefore, use less energy and therefore, creates less CO2 emissions into the atmosphere.

 According to McKinsey Report 2020, State of Fashion Report, fashion accounts for 20 to 35 percent of microplastic flows into the ocean and outweighs the carbon footprint of international flights and shipping combined.
 So by choosing low environmental impact materials, you will be improving the state of the environment.